mattybohan/vintage-classifier/README.md

   or 1990s.
 This is the sort of classification someone knowledgeable of fashion might make while picking items ("popping tags") at a thrift shop.
-A pretrained Convolution Neural Network was employed to featurize the images collected from Etsy with classification of feature vectors by traditional models.
+A pretrained Convolution Neural Network was employed to featurize the images collected from Etsy with classification of feature vectors by traditional classification models.

   The resulting model was successful in classification, obtaining a maximum of 87% accuracy in the binary case and 53% with all five classes.
 With the